Lledune/Rasa_chatbot/README.md

 Demo here : https://www.youtube.com/watch?v=xsxTN2ABjO4

+(It isn't shown in the video but an email with the coffee name is sent at the end of the dialog).

 If you want the email to be sent, you need to edit the lines in actions.py, under "#SEND EMAIL" with your own API KEY and user email.

 The key can be obtained for free on sendgrid website.